Spin-Hall magnetoresistance in quasi-two-dimensional antiferromagnetic insulator/metal bilayer systems: Results

 \subsection{Case of $S=1$}

 Next, we consider the $S = 1$ quasi-two-dimensional quantum Heisenberg model with a finite thickness.
 We introduce a small axial anisotropy $D=-0.1J$ for fixing the N\'{e}el vector.
 The SMR signal for a $L\times L\times 6$ cubic lattice ($L=8, 12, 16$) is shown in Fig.~\ref{fig:smr_m2_3d_thi}~(a).
 We find that the size dependence between $L=12$ and $L=16$ is weak enough for examining qualitative features.
 The SMR signal for a $16\times 16\times W$ cubic lattice ($W=2, 4, 6$) is shown in Fig.~\ref{fig:smr_m2_3d_thi}~(b).
-The ordering temperature (indicated by the green arrows) is enhanced for $S=1$ compared with the case of $S=1/2$ (see Fig.~\ref{fig:smr_m1_2d_l}~(b)) because quantum fluctuations are suppressed.
-As the thickness $W$ increases, the transition temperature is raised and the SMR signal becomes large.
+The ordering temperature (indicated by the green arrows) for the case of $S=1$ is higher than that of the case of $S=1/2$ (see Fig.~\ref{fig:smr_m1_2d_l}~(b)) because quantum fluctuations are suppressed.
+As the thickness $W$ increases, the transition temperature raises and the SMR signal becomes large.
 As in the case of $S=1/2$, the difference between the results for $W=4$ and $6$ is much smaller than that for $W=2$ and $4$.

-Above the transition temperature, the SMR signal becomes small but remains a finite value in contrast to the case of $S=1/2$.
+Above the transition temperature, the SMR signal becomes small but remains finite in contrast to the case of $S=1/2$.
 This feature can be understood by the high-temperature expansion (see Appendix~\ref{app:high-temp}).
-As the temperature is lowered below the ordering temperature, the SMR signal once increases, takes a maximum roughly at three-fifths of the ordering temperature, and then decreases.
-The maximum value of the SMR signal is rather enhanced compared with the case of $S=1/2$.
-At sufficiently low temperatures, the SMR signal becomes negative as predicted by the spin-wave approximation (for a detailed comparison, see Appendix~\ref{app:sw}).
+As the temperature decreases below the ordering temperature, the SMR signal increases, takes a maximum roughly at three-fifths of the ordering temperature, and then decreases.
+The maximum value of the signal is rather larger than in the case of $S=1/2$.
+At sufficiently low temperatures, the SMR signal becomes negative, as predicted by the spin-wave approximation (for a detailed comparison, see Appendix~\ref{app:sw}).